-Direct Facilities Costs are the general operating costs of the awardee's facilities attributable to housing all elements of the CIRM-funded project or activity.
+Direct Facilities Costs are the general operating costs of the Awardee's facilities attributable to housing all elements of the CIRM-funded project or activity.
 Facilities costs for non-profit applicant organizations are limited to the current applicable, federally negotiated rates for the organization as defined by the Office of Management and Budget (OMB) Circular A-21 or A-122.
 Facilities rates for for-profit applicant organizations are limited to 35% of the direct project costs.
 Facilities rates are applied to direct project costs exclusive of the costs of equipment, tuition and fees, research patient care costs, as well as the costs of each individual subcontract, consultant, and service agreement in excess of \$25,000.
 The facilities cost rates approved and in place at the time of the application are to be applied to the entire award project period.

-What are indirect costs and how much can an applicant claim?
+How much can an applicant claim for indirect costs?

-Indirect Costs are administrative costs of the awardee incurred for common or joint objectives, which cannot be readily and specifically identified with a particular project.
 For-profit organizations cannot claim indirect (administrative) overhead costs.
-For non-profit organizations, indirect costs will be limited to 20% of allowable direct research funding costs awarded by CIRM (i.e., direct project costs and facilities costs), exclusive of the costs of equipment, tuition and fees, research patient care costs, as well as the costs of each individual subcontract, consultant, and service agreement in excess of \$25,000.
+For non-profit organizations, indirect costs will be limited to 20% of allowable direct research funding costs awarded by CIRM (i.e., project costs and facilities costs), exclusive of the costs of equipment, tuition and fees, research patient care costs, as well as the costs of each individual subcontract, consultant, and service agreement in excess of \$25,000.
 The indirect cost rate budgeted at the time of application is to be applied to the entire award project period.